replicatedhq/replicated-field-labs/instruqt/support-bundle/01-intro/assignment.md

 notes:
 - type: text
   contents: In this track, we'll use the Support Bundle analyzers feature to debug
-    an application, modifying the host in order to create the correct conditions for the application to start.
+    an application and modifying the host in order to create the correct conditions for the application to start.
 tabs:
 - title: Shell